 - Mastercard: provides coverage for up to 31 days

 These are minimums for each card brand.
 Some banks will provide improved coverage above these limits.
-For example, Chase offers coverage for up to 31 days on its Chase Sapphire Reserve® card, even though it’s a Visa which normally only offer 15 days of coverage.
+For example, Chase offers coverage for up to 31 days on its Chase Sapphire Reserve® and Chase Sapphire Preferred® Card, even though both are Visa credit cards which normally only offer 15 days of coverage.

 I once rented a car in Italy, only to later discover that I was not covered under my credit card insurance because Italy is not a covered country.
 Luckily, I didn’t need rental car insurance, but I won’t make that mistake again.